tsoliangwu0130/learn-ansible-and-jenkins-in-30-days/vagrant/tutorial.md

   # Create a forwarded port mapping which allows access to a specific port
   # within the machine from a port on the host machine.
 In the example below,
   # accessing "localhost:8080" will access port 80 on the guest machine.
+  # NOTE: This will enable public access to the opened port
   # config.vm.network "forwarded_port", guest: 80, host: 8080

+  # Create a forwarded port mapping which allows access to a specific port
+  # within the machine from a port on the host machine and only allow access
+  # via 127.0.0.1 to disable public access
+  # config.vm.network "forwarded_port", guest: 80, host: 8080, host_ip: "127.0.0.1"

   # Create a private network, which allows host-only access to the machine
   # using a specific IP.